Discredits

 This package is an implementation of the language INTERCAL designed by Don Woods and James Lyon, who have since spent decades trying to live it down.

 This implementation was created by Eric S. Raymond <esr@snark.thyrsus.com> during a fit of lunacy from which he has since mostly recovered.
-It has been considerably hacked upon and improved by Steve Swales, Michael Ernst, Louis Howell, Brian Raiter, Alex Smith, Joris Huizer and others.
+It has been considerably hacked upon and improved by Steve Swales, Michael Ernst, Louis Howell, Brian Raiter, Joris Huizer and others.
+Alex Smith took over as maintainer from version 0.25 onwards; this release, 0.29, is a unified deforking of C-INTERCAL with Alex Smith and Eric S. Raymond as comaintainers.
 For detailed credits see NEWS.

 Files